Amateur radio licensing in the United States

 In the United States, amateur radio licensing is governed by the Federal Communications Commission (FCC).
 Licenses to operate amateur stations for personal use are granted to individuals of any age once they demonstrate an understanding of both pertinent FCC regulations and knowledge of radio station operation and safety considerations.
-Applicants as young as five years old have passed examinations and were granted licenses.
+There is no minimum age for licensing; applicants as young as five years old have passed examinations and were granted licenses.

 Operator licenses are divided into different classes, each of which corresponds to an increasing degree of knowledge and corresponding privileges.
 Over the years, the details of the classes have changed significantly, leading to the current system of three open classes and three grandfathered (but closed to new applicants) classes.

 Current license classes

 Amateur radio licenses in the United States are issued and renewed by the Federal Communications Commission.
 In 2022 the FCC began charging a Congressionally-mandated $35 administrative fee.
-Private individuals recognized through a Volunteer Examiner Coordinator (VEC) who administer the examinations may recoup their expenses by charging a fee.
+Private individuals recognized through a Volunteer Examiner Coordinator (VEC) who administer the examinations may recoup their expenses by charging a fee in addition to the FCC's fee.
 Licenses currently remain valid for ten years from the date of issuance or renewal.